-The vision of Grace Heritage Church is to be a Bible-based church whose chief delight is our infinitely glorious and sovereign God and Savior.
+The vision of Grace Heritage Church is to be a biblical church, delighting in our infinitely glorious and sovereign God and Savior.
 We desire to experience and testify to the grace, joy, and freedom of the gospel.
 Our vision is driven by what we believe the Bible teaches.

 As a result of this vision, we want the following emphases to characterize our church: